kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 ### Exploring the command invocation

-Select a menu command associated with your extension will call `perform(with:completionHandler:)` in the `SourceEditorCommand` implementation.
-In addition to the completion handler, it’s passed an **XCSourceEditorCommandInvocation**.
+Selecting a menu command associated with your extension will call `perform(with:completionHandler:)` in the `SourceEditorCommand` implementation.
+In addition to the completion handler, it’s passed an `XCSourceEditorCommandInvocation`.

-Inside the `XCSourceEditorCommandInvocation` you’ll find the text buffer and everything you need to identify the selections.
+This class contains the text buffer and everything you need to identify the selections.
 Here’s a quick overview of its properties:

 - **commandIdentifier** is a unique identifier for the invoked command, used to determine what processing should be done.
 The identifier comes from the `XCSourceEditorCommandIdentifier` key in the command definition found in **Info.plist**.
 - **buffer** is of type `XCSourceTextBuffer` and is a mutable representation of the buffer and its properties to act upon.
 You’ll get into more detail about its makeup below.
 - **cancellationHandler** is invoked by Xcode when the user cancels the extension command.
 Cancellation can be done via a banner that appears within Xcode during processing by a source editor extension.
 Extensions block other operations, including typing in the IDE itself, to avoid merge issues.

->**Note** The cancellation handler brings up an important point: Your extensions need to be fast, because they block the user [TODO: FPE: Do we mean block the main UI thread?].
+>**Note** The cancellation handler brings up an important point: Your extensions need to be fast, because they block the main UI thread.
 Any type of network activity or processor-intensive operations should be done at launch whenever possible.

 The `buffer` is the most interesting item in the `XCSourceEditorCommandInvocation`, as it contains the data to act upon.
 Here’s an overview of the `XCSourceTextBuffer` class’ notable properties: